People

 Email: jvnolan@wisc.edu

-Joe is an undergraduate at UW-Madison pursuing a Bachelor of Science in Neurobiology, with hopes of attending graduate school and pursuing mental health research in the future.
+Joe is an undergraduate at UW-Madison pursuing a Bachelor of Science in Neurobiology, with hopes of attending medical school and pursuing mental health research in the future.
 In his free time, he enjoys listening to music and watching college football!